LucidumInc/lucidum-deployment-seed/boot_scripts/README.md

 3. Execute `sudo bash boot_ubuntu18.sh`
    - change to the `boot_scripts` directory.
+   - for extra verbosity, use the `-x` bash flag

 4. Instance setup is complete.
 You are now ready to configure data connectors.